uptane/uptane-standard/uptane-standard.md

 1. The Director SHOULD first identify the vehicle.
 This MAY be done when the Director receives a vehicle version manifest sent by a primary (as described in {{construct_manifest_primary}}), decodes the manifest, and determines the unique vehicle identifier.
 Additionally, the Director MAY utilize other mechanisms to uniquely identify a vehicle (e.g., 2-way TLS with unique client certificates).
 1. Using the vehicle identifier, the Director queries its inventory database (as described in {{inventory_db}}) for relevant information about each ECU in the vehicle.
-2. The Director SHALL check the manifest for accuracy compared to the information in the inventory database.
+1. The Director SHALL check the manifest for accuracy compared to the information in the inventory database.
 If any of the required checks fail, the Director MAY drop the request.
-An implementor MAY make whatever additional checks they wish.
+An implementer MAY make whatever additional checks they wish.
 At a minimum, the Director SHALL check the following:
     * Each ECU recorded in the inventory database is also represented in the manifest.
     * The signature of the manifest matches the ECU key of the primary that sent it.
     * The signature of each secondary's contribution to the manifest matches the ECU key of that secondary.